 In the early 90s, I was at the height of my Sci-fi geekdom.
 I watched and re-watched Star Trek and Star Wars movies with unhealthy regularity.
 The video games that the franchises were producing in the early 90s were also filling my daily quota of science fiction.
 Resisting the entreaties of my parents to go out into the summer sun, I preferred to stay in a darkened room and lose myself in these cherished universes.
 Some would say it was an unhealthy hobby for a teenager, and they could be right…if it wasn’t for the fact that I played competitive football at least twice and week, and worked part-time jobs that is.
 However, the memories I have playing these games with a childhood chum (who I shall refer to as MC), are not to be discarded lightly.

 Star Wars: Dark Forces is a first-person shooter developed and published by Lucasart in 1995 for MS-DOS and Macintosh.
 A year later it was released for PlayStation.
 In 2009 it was re-released on Steam.
-The version I played was for the PC.
+The version I played for this review was for the PC.

-The first mission is set during Rogue One, and sees Katarn charged with stealing the Death Star plans (naturally this storyline is not considered official canon).
-It then skips to after A New Hope.
+The first mission is set during Rogue One (2016), and sees Katarn charged with stealing the Death Star plans (naturally this storyline is not considered official canon).
+It then skips to after A New Hope (1977).
 Once the Death Star is destroyed, the Rebels ask Kyle to investigate an assault on a Rebel base by a new type of Imperial soldier.

 You can choose between a number of different weapons with which to fight the Imperial soldiers including blasters, thermal detonators, land mines, and some more explosive weapons.
 All weapons have a secondary mode which offers a different effect when fired.
 All weapons need ammunition so use the more powerful weapons sparingly.